 We didn’t love these traditional pastries, but hey, we’re weird.
 You’ll probably think they are yummy.

-Things to Do in Lisbon – Immerse Yourself in the Sounds of Fado
+Immerse Yourself in the Sounds of Fado

 Originating in the Alfama district of Lisbon Fado music has been a part of Portuguese culture for over 200 hundred years.
 Fado is an often melancholy traditional folk music that includes instruments like guitars and mandolins with one Fadista singing achingly beautiful and often sorrowful lyrics.
 If you’ve heard Fado music do yourself a favor and head to Youtube and have a listen.